selinajcheng/Research/progress.md

 - [ ] [Computer science series](https://www.3blue1brown.com/topics/computer-science)

 ## Task Archive and Progress (shelved by dates done; reverse-chronological)
+### 2025-09-24 (Wednesday)
+- [X] Ask Anne about the "baseline" Yoav was referring to
+    - The random baseline gives you:
+        a.
+An understanding of how much better the performance is than random.
+            - This is the same logic as getting a human baseline to see how much better (or worse) a model performs
+            - Raw data on its own without a baseline is less meaningful
+        b.
+An estimation of how difficult the task is

 ### 2025-09-23 (Tuesday)
 - Realized a big oversight in experiments (some questions not having a valid answer due to target location not being visible in the given scenes)
     - Resolved by changing the image matching logic and rerunning Gemini experiments